sdellang/gitlab-openshift-persistent/Readme.md

 ## Persistent Volumes

-You must have all the persistent volumes or have a storage plugin configured.
+You must have all the persistent volumes or a storage plugin configured.
 For the persistence storage configuration in Openshift please refer to the documentation. https://docs.openshift.com/enterprise/3.1/install_config/persistent_storage/index.html

 ## Installation